 Questions recommended to be answered during EE tests.
 What is the performance of QTBT on top of HEVC?
-What is the performance of QTBT on top of JEM2.0?
-Identify tools in JEM performing differently on top of JEM2.0 and on top of QTBT.
+What is the performance of QTBT on top of JEM2.0.
+It is suggested that the software should be able to support the capability to enable and disable each individual tool.

-Tester: MediaTek.
+Tester: J. An (MediaTek).
+Cross-checker: To be announced by T3 (May, 5).

 Non Square TU Partitioning